 The advent of IVF process along with ICSI (Intracytoplasmic Sperm Injection pronounced as I see) the capacity to obtain fertilization in the IVF lab with severely abnormal sperm samples has revolutionized the options for a couple having male infertility problems.
 It provides frontiers for men who were previously incapable of producing adequate sperm to father genetically related children.
 ICSI is often recommended to couples having compromised semen parameters, either with motility, count, velocity, DNA, fragmentation, if spermatozoa are obtained surgically or if there has been a prior failure of fertilization.

 Endometriosis may be effectively treated with a combination of surgical and medical therapy.
 IVF is very effective as a second line of treatment if the initial lines of treatment have been unsuccessful.

 Approximately 20% of couples with infertility will have no identifiable cause of infertility after completing a comprehensive evaluation.
 It does not mean that there is no reason but implies that even in the modern scenario these causes cannot be diagnosed.
-IVF proves to be successful even in cases where the more conservative treatments have failed, especially because most of these couples actually have some block to fertilization, problems in fusion of egg and spermatozoa and further embryo development, movement of embryos from fallopian tube to its implantation site on the walls of the uterus.
+IVF proves to be successful even in cases where the more conservative treatments have failed, especially because most of these couples actually have some block to fertilization, problems in the fusion of egg and spermatozoa and further embryo development, movement of embryos from the fallopian tube to its implantation site on the walls of the uterus.

 Preimplantation Genetic Diagnosis: – PGD